M-P-P-C/Signing-an-Ubuntu-Kernel-for-Secure-Boot/README.md

         -keyout "MOK.priv" \
         -out "MOK.der"
 ```

+IF IT RETURNS THE ERROR Can't load /home/USER/.rnd into RNG you may just run the command again as the .rng file was not in the specified location

 to sign the kernel we need to convert the key to PEM format for "sbsign" to work with it: